wesleytian/wesleytian.com/posts/startup.md

 Occasionally, code quality does take a spot on the backburner because of higher priority tasks (which often happened during YC).
 However, there's a difference between knowing what to do and not doing it due to business priorities and not knowing what to do.
 The key is learning what the right thing to do is, even if there isn't time to do them at that moment in time.

-Though our engineering practices haven't always been the best at Virtually, we've quickly realized the importance of them and how they can reduce technical debt and reduce bugs.
+Though our engineering practices haven't always been the best at Virtually, we've quickly realized their importance and how they can reduce technical debt and bugs.
 With this in mind, we maintain and seek good practices only if they will help us in the long-run and not do it for the sake of learning good practices.

 **Takeaway:** Thus, if you are a junior engineer looking to join a startup, I would suggest joining one with technical founders or senior engineers.
 Not only can they put in place good engineering practices themselves, but they are also more likely to value good engineering practices and pay for services such as PullRequest.
 Startups without technical management may sometimes feel that it is unnecessary to develop good engineering practices until it comes back and bites them in the ass.